ronitwilson/LPic-202/README.md

   * ip to domain name

 * tools like **bind** **dnsmasq** are dns resovlers installed in the linux pc, for local dns caching, forewarding etc
-* For bing dns listens on port 53 by default, defined in file vi /etc/named.conf
+* For bing dns listens on port 53 by default, defined in file vi **/etc/named.conf**
 ![image](https://github.com/ronitwilson/LPic-202/assets/9934360/d1c138a5-2cb5-4b20-8b94-db536b365b21)
 * what is dump-file ? kind of used for debugging i think
  * gets generated when using rndc command

+# 16-03-24
+* **rndc**,
+* ability to use tcp to communicate with a remote name servier and send cmds authenticated with digital signature